Roman Roads in Lancashire - Milestones

 Ashton, Near Lancaster (2 milestones)

 This pair of milestones appear to have been found in the same field in Ashton, one in 1811 (left below) and another in 1834 (right below).
 We are indebted to W.T.
-Watkin for recording this and publlishing drawings/engravings.
+Watkin for recording this and publishing drawings/engravings.
 The findspot was described as being ploughed up in a field in Ashton near the canal - that would fit well with a 3 mile distance along the road from Lancaster which is the inscription on the earlier stone.
 The second stone was recorded as being from the same field.
 The explanation of two in the same spot is probably one replaced the other.
 The first one (dedicated to Philip) is crude and is dated to 244-249AD.
 The second (dedicated to Decius) is grander and dated to 249-251AD.
-The stones are believed to now reside in Lancaster Museum but not on display.
+The stones now reside in Lancaster Museum but only the Decius one is on display.
 Reference: Roman Lancashire by W.T.
 Watkin.
 1883.

 forton map